Updated: Oct 3

 I travelled here last year without my camera, and relied on my phone camera for images.
 This year I hope to bring my small Olympus OM-D EM 10 Mark ii and two lenses as well as using my phone camera for backup.

-The question I am asking myself is – what type of photography will I primarily be doing?
+The question I am asking myself is – what type of photography will I do while travelling this time?

 I will certainly take some tourist pictures of areas that I am visiting for the first time.
 These will be kept as memories or for showing to family and friends (if they’re interested!) but they won’t be part of my photography journey.